 Niles is a somewhat small city located in the state of Michigan.
 With a population of 11,988 people and ten constituent neighborhoods, Niles is the 97th largest community in Michigan.

 Niles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Niles is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Niles who work in office and administrative support (15.38%), sales jobs (10.01%), and food service (7.43%).
+Overall, Niles is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Niles who work in food service (11.06%), office and administrative support (10.73%), and sales jobs (8.43%).

-The rate of college-level education in Niles is quite a bit lower than the national average among all cities of 21.84%: just 11.88% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Niles with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.43% of adults in Niles have a bachelor's degree or advanced degree.

-The per capita income in Niles in 2010 was $17,259, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $69,036 for a family of four.
-Niles also has one of the higher rates of people living in poverty in the nation, with 31.70% of its population below the federal poverty line.
+The per capita income in Niles in 2018 was $21,441, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $85,764 for a family of four.
+However, Niles contains both very wealthy and poor people as well.

 The most common language spoken in Niles is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Italian.